noahcherry/nice-shield-v1/README.md

 git push
 ```

-Then you just need to adjust your ZMK config to use the module like in the above step and flash your board!
+Then you just need to adjust your ZMK config to use the module like in the above step(if you havent done so already) and flash your board!

 ## Issues